zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 _See **[Quickstart](#quickstart)** to get started immediately.
 Also note the section on [**Not Applicable**](#na-not-applicable-patches) patches._

 Neovim was forked from Vim 7.4.160; it is kept up-to-date with relevant Vim patches in order to avoid duplicate work.
-To see the status of Vim patches, go to the  [**vim patch report**](http://neovim.io/doc/reports/vimpatch/) or run [`vim-patch.sh`](https://github.com/neovim/neovim/blob/master/scripts/vim-patch.sh):
+Run [`vim-patch.sh`](https://github.com/neovim/neovim/blob/master/scripts/vim-patch.sh) to see the status of Vim patches:

     ./scripts/vim-patch.sh -l